ay-lab/dcHiC/docs/index.md

 ## Pseudo-Bulk scHi-C Data

 Using postnatal neuronal scHi-C data, we created pseudo-bulk maps for analysis.
 In particular, [Tan. et al](https://www.cell.com/cell/fulltext/S0092-8674(20)31754-2) created scHi-C maps for the cortex and hippocampus at days 1, 7, 28, 56, 309, and 347.
-We separated these into early, middle, and late stage maps for each cell type -- six different clusters in total.
+We separated these into early (1/7), middle (28/56), and late (309/347) stage maps for each cell type -- six different clusters in total.

 See [this page](https://ay-lab.github.io/dcHiC/hippocampus_cells.early_mid_late.intra_igv_pcOri.html) for the hippocampus comparison and [this one](https://ay-lab.github.io/dcHiC/cortex_cells.early_mid_late.intra_igv_pcOri.html) for the cortex comparison.